13 injured in southern Japan earthquake, no tsunami warning - ExBulletin

 13 injured in southern Japan earthquake, no tsunami warning

-The gate of an apartment house collapsed by an earthquake is seen in Oita, southern Japan on January 22, 2022, in this photo taken by Kyodo.
-Mandatory credit Kyodo / via REUTERS reuters_tickers This content was published Jan 22 2022-06:03 Jan 22 2022-06:03

-TOKYO (Reuters) – An earthquake with a magnitude of 6.6 struck southwestern Japan early on Saturday, injuring 13 people, authorities and local media said.
+An earthquake with a magnitude of 6.6 struck southwestern Japan early Saturday, injuring 13 people, authorities and local media said.

 No tsunami warning was issued after the quake struck at a depth of 45 km at 1:08 a.m.
 (1608 GMT Friday) off the coast of Kyushu, the southernmost of Japan’s four main islands, the Japan Meteorological Agency. ) He said.